Aaditya-Bhatia/data-linter/README.md

 3. Running the Data Linter.
 4. Using the Lint Explorer to produce the lint results.

+The data preprocessing part of the project works on Python3.8 and the details are in the `demo` folder.
+Particularly,

-### Creating Data in the TFRecord Format
+#### 1. Creating Data in the TFRecord Format
+*[Part of Data Preprocessing]*

-To see how to convert CSV files to the TFRecord format, look at the example code in `demo/convert_to_tfrecord.py`.
+Converts CSV files to the TFRecord format, look at the example code in `demo/convert_to_tfrecord.py`.

-### Summarizing Your Data Using Facets
+#### 2. Summarizing Your Data Using Facets
+*[Part of Data Preprocessing]*
 To see how to generate summary statistics for your data, see the example code in `demo/summarize_data.py`.

 ### Executing the Data Linter
+*[Part of Main Data Linter at python 2.7 ]*
 Once you have both the data and summary statistics, you can run the Data Linter as such: